rdentato/try/README.md

                       identifier (the second parameter of the throw() function)

-  thrownfile()        Only usable in a catch block to retrieve the filename thrownlone()        and the line of the try/catch block that genereated the
+  thrownfile()        Only usable in a catch block to retrieve the filename thrownline()        and the line of the try/catch block that genereated the
                       exception.
 Useful to print a more meaningful error message
 ```